 From Wikipedia, the free encyclopedia

 Magie Faure-Vidot (also known as Mrs. Maggie Vijay-Kumar or Magic Mags) [1] is a French-language poet from the Seychelles who has also published work in English and Seychellois Creole.
-[2] She is the Regional Director at Motivational Strips, the world’s most active writers forum and heads East Africa and Asia Region.
+[2] She is regional director for East Africa and Asia at the writers forum, Motivational Strips.
 She is also a member of the Institut Académique de Paris and the Académie Internationale de Lutèce.
-[3] She has received numerous prizes, including the Coupe de la Ville de Paris, a Lyre d'honneur, and medals in various international literary competitions.
-[4] [5] [6] [7] Her work has been discussed in critical studies of Seychellois literature, [8] [9] [10] and she has garnered recognition as an oral performer.
-[11] Her work has been featured at international poetry festivals, and she has represented her home country on various literary platforms.
+[3] She has received prizes including the Coupe de la Ville de Paris, a Lyre d'honneur, and medals in various international literary competitions.
+[4] [5] [6] [7] Her work has been discussed in critical studies of Seychellois literature, [8] [9] [10] and she has gained recognition as an oral performer.
+[11] Her work has been featured at national and international poetry and literary festivals.
 [12] [13] [14]

 Life and career

-She is a member of the World Nations Writers Union (WNWU) in Kazakhstan.
-[22] She is the Regional Director for East Africa and Asia and a Director Board Member of the Motivational Strips, the World's Most Active Writers' Forum.
+She is a member of the World Nations Writers Union (WNWU) in Kazakhstan, [22] and is a regional director and a board member of the Motivational Strips, an international writers forum.
+[23]

 Works